migwynkriid/Harmonica/README.md

-# Discord Music Bot
+# Harmonica -Discord Music Bot

 Presenting " Harmonica " This self hosted bot uses YT-DLP to download audio files from YouTube and Spotify to play them directly in your Discord voice channel.
-It's a great way to enjoy music with friends on Discord.

 Currently it is considered Work In Progress, it has and will have bugs, but the general idea is there and works.